1. Semi-Annual Return Instruction Guide

 This Notice for Customers is available in 4 languages - English, Chinese, Malay and Tamil.

-The GoBusiness Licensing Guide gives regulated dealers a step-by-step walkthrough of the application process in GoBusiness Licensing Portal.
-Regulated dealers will be shown how to login, which account to login with, and what information they need to register.
+The GoBusiness Licensing Guide gives regulated dealers a step-by-step walkthrough of the application, renewal and amendment processes in GoBusiness Licensing Portal.